Chapter 4. Menu Bar

 4.1.11.
 Run Project Wizard

-Starts a wizard for creating new modules, packages and installers (ADK license required for the latter).
-See Chapter 25, Project Wizard.
+Starts a wizard for creating new modules, packages, and installers (an ADK license is required for the latter).
+See Chapter 26, Project Wizard.

 4.1.12.
 Create Local Macro

-Creates a new macro module locally to the current network path, based on the currently selected modules or a module group, see Section 3.11.2, “Editing, Converting, and Deleting Groups”.
-The necessary inputs and outputs will be added automatically.
-The display names of interface fields can be changed but not the internal names.
+Creates a new local macro module relative to the current network path, based on the currently selected modules or a module group.
+See Section 3.11.2, “Editing, Converting, and Deleting Groups”.
+The necessary inputs and outputs are added automatically.
+The display names of interface fields can be changed, but their internal names cannot.

 Figure 4.2.
 Local Macro Creation